ghabs/experiment-fda-essay/_notes/initial response.md

 However, troubling reports started coming in of bad results and bad data - state labs had discovered that the CDC’s test for COVID-19 had [serious performance issues](https://archive.ph/2aM17).

 > By Feb.
 8, hours after her lab started verifying the test kits, Rakeman said she began receiving panicked emails from colleagues.
 Something, they said, was wrong: They had run the tests dozens of times but were getting inconclusive results from two of the reagents, or chemicals, in the vials.
 Rakeman began calling other labs to see if they were experiencing the same problem, and they said they were.
 "It was very truly an 'oh, crap' moment," Rakeman said.
 "These reagents aren't working; everybody is waiting for us all over the city to have this test online.
 We think we have more cases than we've been able to detect and the test isn't working."

 In February and early March it was becoming obvious to everyone that COVID-19 was a problem, but it was unclear where it was, how fast it would spread - all of the pertinent details for organizing the response.
 The FDA approval of a flawed test slowed all of that down.

 But to err is human, to forgive and quickly get another test out, divine.
-To instead prevent everyone else from getting anything done and cripple the country's response to the worst pandemic in centuries, well now you’re acting like the FDA.
+To instead prevent everyone else from getting anything done -- well, now you’re acting like the FDA.

 ---